albertito/libjio/doc/guide.rst

 (like x86), when using LFS, offsets are usually 64 bits, as opposed to the usual 32.

-The library is always built with LFS; however, link it against an application without LFS support could lead to serious problems because this kind of size differences and ABI compatibility.
+The library is always built with LFS; however, linking it against an application without LFS support could lead to serious problems because this kind of size differences and ABI compatibility.

 The Single Unix Specification standard proposes a simple and practical way to get the flags you need to pass your C compiler to tell you want to compile